HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 - *Sample filtering:* Samples may be selected by designating a "sample class" column in *sampleMetadata* and specifying criteria to include or exclude samples based on the contents of this column.
 - *Feature filtering:* Features may be selected by specifying minimum or maximum value (or both) allowable in columns of *variableMetadata*.
-- *Intensity filtering:* To exclude minimal features from consideration, a lower bound may be specified for the maximum intensity for a feature across all samples.
+- *Intensity filtering:* To exclude minimal features from consideration, a lower bound may be specified for the maximum intensity for a feature across all samples (i.e., for a row in *dataMatrix*).

 This tool also conditions data for statistical analysis: